 PELVIC FLOOR PHYSICAL THERAPY PROGRAM

-We realize that pelvic floor disorders are best treated by a transdisciplinary team of specialists, and our pelvic floor physical therapists will work closely with your pelvic health specialist to ensure optimal pelvic health outcomes.
+We realize that pelvic floor disorders are best treated by a transdisciplinary team of specialists, and our pelvic floor physical therapists will work closely with your pelvic health specialist to ensure the best outcomes.

-Northwestern Medicine’s pelvic floor physical therapists evaluate and treat symptoms of pelvic floor dysfunction, including urinary incontinence, urinary urgency/frequency, anal incontinence or accidental bowel leakage, functional bowel issues, pelvic organ prolapse, interstitial cystitis, pelvic, genital and abdominal pain, vulvodynia and sexual dysfunction.
+Northwestern Medicine’s pelvic floor physical therapists evaluate and treat symptoms of pelvic floor dysfunction, including urinary incontinence, urinary urgency-frequency, anal incontinence or accidental bowel leakage, functional bowel issues, pelvic organ prolapse, interstitial cystitis, pelvic pain, vulvodynia and sexual dysfunction.

-You can find the assistance, guidance and compassionate care you need from the Northwestern Medicine Women’s Integrated Health Program’s Specialized Physical Therapists.
+You can find the assistance, guidance, and compassionate care you need from the Northwestern Medicine Women’s Integrated Pelvic Health Program’s specialized physical therapists.

 Common conditions that affect pelvic health include:

 At the Northwestern Medicine Women's Integrated Pelvic Health Program, we understand pelvic health and can help to reduce or even eliminate the symptoms of pelvic floor dysfunction.
 Our physical therapists are specialized in pelvic health and will design an individualized rehabilitation program specifically for your needs.

 Typical diagnoses treated by our pelvic health physical therapists include: